Ben Affleck, Jennifer Garner Divorce Reportedly Off Despite Alleged Nanny Affair

 For months, Ben Affleck and Jennifer Garner have been baffling their followers with their mixed messages about their relationship status.
 The two split amid rumors swirling about Ben’s alleged affair with the family nanny, and a recent report claimed that Jennifer was getting ready to make the divorce final.
-But now the newest tale about the two says that Garner and Affleck are calling off that divorce in an effort to make the marriage work.
+But now the newest tale about the two says that Garner and Affleck are calling off the divorce in an effort to make the marriage work.

 Jennifer and Ben recently struggled through a “rough patch” that almost resulted in a permanent split, according to People, which cited sources describing the 44-year-old actors as “back from the brink of divorce.”

-It was in June 2015 that Affleck and Garner first revealed their separation.
+It was in June of 2015 that Affleck and Garner first revealed their separation.
 The news that they called off the divorce doesn’t mean that they’re back together, but that they have made the decision to continue to work on mending their tattered marriage, according to the insiders.

 A source close to Jennifer credited the actress for taking the initiative in calling off the divorce, motivated by her desire to make the relationship work.